Mark Cerny

 • What topics does Mark Cerny speak about?

-Mark Cerny is a keynote speaker and industry expert whose speaking topics include Computer Science, Science and Technology, Technology Speakers.
+Mark Cerny is a keynote speaker and industry expert whose speaking topics include Computer Science, Gaming, Technology.

 • Where does Mark Cerny travel from?